Weighing up your career or gap year options?

 The most common certificates are Teaching English as a Foreign Language (TEFL), Teaching English as a Second or Other Language (TESOL) and Certificate in English Language Teaching to Adults (CELTA).

-You need a teaching certificate to teach in China but it’s easy to get (Pictured: Summer Pagoda in Hebei province, northern China).
+You need a teaching certificate to teach in China (Pictured: Summer Pagoda in the north of China).

 The length, inclusions and price of each course varies between providers, so it pays to do a little bit of homework first.